Archive What Apps Should Kids Not Have?

 Ask.FM

 Ask.FM is a platform that lets users chat, ask, and answer questions anonymously.
 Although people can create accounts, it’s not necessary to use the app.
 The app has a dark history of cyberbullying but it’s still popular.
 To be fair, the app’s parent company has tried to address cyberbullying issues.
-But sometimes, bad ideas can’t be fixed, they simply have to be tossed out.
+But sometimes, you just can’t fix bad ideas, you simply have to toss them out.
 Also, the app has no built-in parental controls.

 TikTok

 TikTok is the go-to example of an app that children use but isn’t suitable for them.
 The app lets your child create videos, post them online, and get reactions in the form of likes, comments, etc. Your kid can also engage with other people’s content.
-TikTok’s algorithm makes sure that every video is seen by strangers.
+TikTok’s algorithm makes sure strangers see every video on the platform.
 TikTok can be the source of a lot of cyberbullying like body shaming.

 Mature Content

 What we mean by mature content is whatever content is designed and appropriated for a mature audience.
-This includes pornographic content as well as mature jokes told for adults to understand.
-Also, the overuse of swear words on a platform, such that its common tongue, is considered mature content.
+This includes sexual content as well as mature jokes told for adults to understand.
+Also, the overuse of swear words on a platform, such that its common tongue, is mature content.

 Adult content and children